 We want you to succeed in the right coding bootcamp for you.

-- The Beginner Coding Bootcamp requires a 15-minute non-technical interview, as well as a non-technical assessment including the Criteria Cognitive Aptitude Test (CCAT) and a typing test.
+- The Beginner Coding Bootcamps requires a 15-minute non-technical interview, as well as a non-technical assessment including the Criteria Cognitive Aptitude Test (CCAT) and a typing test.

 - The Intermediate Coding Bootcamp requires the non-technical assessment, plus a coding challenge and the Technical Admissions Assessment (TAA).